 Rain Boots or Waterproof hiking boots

 Whether you plan to hike or simply want to check out some of the beautiful nature and waterfalls in Iceland, you will want a good pair of comfortable, waterproof boots.
 But determining the best boots for Iceland depends on what your activities will be while you’re there.

-If you plan to hike, you’ll need hiking boots with a sturdy sole.
+If you plan to hike, you’ll need hiking boots with a sturdy sole on your Iceland packing list for summer.
 But if you are not planning to do any hiking or glacier trekking, a quality rain boots would also suffice.
 We didn’t bring rain boots or hiking boots for our daughter and her tennis shoes were soaked on several occasions.
 In retrospect, a pair of waterproof shoes or boots for her would have been beneficial.